One of the most common reasons people want to build a shipping container home is because they can be built relatively inexpensively.

 One of the largest expenses when building a shipping container home is actually purchasing the shipping containers.

-Now, there are no hard and fast rules when it comes to which type to buy- however I can give you some good reference points to think about.
+There are no hard and fast rules when it comes to which type to buy, but here are some points to think about.

-Also, whichever type of container you buy (new or used) make sure that they are all the same brand.
-Manufactures use slightly different measurement tolerances when making the containers, so building with different brand containers can sometimes be difficult.
+- Whichever type of container you buy (new or used), make sure that they are all the same brand.
+Manufacturers use slightly different measurement tolerances when making the containers, so building with different brands of containers can sometimes be problematic.

-Personally, I find the most cost effective containers are ‘one-trips’.
-One-trip containers are shipping containers which have only been used once for haulage- they aren’t used sea-beaten containers which have spent years at sea!
+- The most cost effective containers are one trip containers.
+These are shipping containers which have only been used once.
+They are not containers which have spent years at sea!